Returning to Campus

 Exceptions include: While eating or drinking, if working outdoors during hot and humid conditions, or when alone in a private space, such as an office, assigned residence hall room or enclosed vehicle.
 When outdoors, facial coverings are expected to be worn whenever physical distancing of 6 feet or more cannot be maintained.
 If you cannot wear a facial covering due to a medical condition, please contact either the Office of Disability Resources (students) or HR Disability Services (employees) to request an exemption as an accommodation.
 Individuals who are granted a medical exemption from wearing facial coverings are expected to access university programs, activities, and courses remotely or through other contactless methods (e.g. pick-up / delivery) whenever reasonably possible.

-What are the quarantine requirements for students returning to campus for the fall semester?
+What are the quarantine requirements for students returning to campus for the spring semester?